 How to contribute a patch to the jetty project.
 You should first familiarize yourself with the Eclipse wiki page on contributing via Git.

-Did you author 100% of the content you’re contributing?
+Did the contributor author 100% of the content?

-Are you willing to contribute the content under the project’s license(s) (e.g. EPL)
+Is the contribution under the project’s license(s) (e.g. EPL)

 Log into the Eclipse projects forge (you will need to create an account with the Eclipse Foundation if you have not already done so); click on "Contributor License Agreement"; and Complete the form.
-Be sure to use the same email address when you register for the account that you intend to use on Git commit records.
+Be sure to use the same email address when you create any Git commit records.

 The simplest way to contribute a patch is to make a modification to a cloned copy of jetty and then generate a diff between the two versions.
 We don't really like this approach, but it is difficult to ignore how easy it is for the contributer.
 Just remember, you still need to create a CLA as mentioned above.